 What about other file formats on Nitro?

 At Alconost, we're always looking for ways to optimize and automate routine processes for those in charge of translations: game producers, marketers, sales, and content managers.
+We have developed a set of solutions for marketing localization.

 Our human translation service Nitro is constantly developing and transforming into a fully-fledged localization platform.
 We hope Nitro’s new features will help companies going global save time and effort on translating their content.